olawale-o/retink-slack-bot/README.md

 **Kindly request for the `env.json` file to gain access to the secret keys if you want to contribute or test it out**

+## What it can do
+- Listen to specific keyword in a message from public channel
+- Post message to a specific channel at a specific time
+- Notify a team members on a specific channel when a member joins or leaves

 # Getting started
 ## To get a local copy of this repository kindly follow the steps below.
 - Scroll to top of this current repository